 Farmers’ protests benefit far right

 Geert Wilders’ Freedom Party would go from five to nine seats.
-The new Farmer-Citizen Movement (BBB) would win eight seats, the conservative JA21 three.
+The new Farmer-Citizen Movement (BBB) would win eight, the conservative JA21 three.

 The parties have led the opposition to Rutte’s farm policy.
-Higher standards for ammonia pollution could force one in three Dutch livestock farmers to give up their business.
+Lower limits for ammonia pollution could force one in three Dutch livestock farmers out of business.

 Dutch ammonia emissions are the highest per hectare in the EU and deadly to local plant- and wildlife.
-Farmers have protested against cuts by blocking motorways and food distribution centers.
+Farmers have protested the proposed cuts by blocking motorways and food distribution centers.

 The Christian Democrats were long seen as the party of rural interests, but it looks like they will have to cede that title to BBB.
 Indeed, many BBB candidates are former Christian Democrats.